tatotux/gap-qa-automation-bootcamp/README.md

 # UI Cypress Automation Challenge

-This project tests the application `Testing Playground` and adds the test `place-order.spec.js`that has the objective of testing the completion of an order.
+This project tests the application `Testing Playground` as the Final project for GAP's Internal QA Automation Bootcamp.
+The following description was the main goal of the project.
-The process to complete an order involves:

-1. Searching for a product
-2. Adding the product to the cart
-3. Filling out the form for the Shipping and Billing information
-4. Processing the order
+# Setup:

+- Create a new coupon
+- Create an order using a product and the recent created coupon

+# Integration Tests:

+- Verify that a specific product can be requested (API Test)
+  - **Note:** To have a reliable test that did not depend on the existence of a specific product then a new product was created via API.
+- Verify that a specific coupon can be requested (API Test)
+- Verify that the order shows the proper discount value (UI Test)
+  - **Note:** In order to have a reliable test and since a product, coupon and order were created as part of the setup then the validation made did not involve dynamic calculatioins since we already know the values that should be returned.

+**NOTE:** For those 3 tests above, please make sure to use the coupon, and order that were created as part of the setup steps.

+# Teardown / Cleanup:

+- Remove coupon
+- Remove order
+- Remove Product

+**NOTE:** Clean up the objects that were created during the setup stage.

 ## Getting Started